openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ![Homescreen buttons](../images/Home2020_Buttons.png)

-* Buttons for insulin, carbs and Calculator are almost'always on'.
+* Buttons for insulin, carbs and Calculator are almost 'always on'.

    * If connection to pump is lost, the insulin button will not be visible.